silentworks/thoughts/_posts/2015-07-30-aura-di-service-with-different-names.md

 comments: true
 ---

 I have been working on a legacy application and wanted to remove the old process of how it lookup its services from file name and database entry to using a service locator container instead.
-I looked at a few DI containers and went along with Aura Di.
+I looked at a few DI containers and went along with [Aura Di][aura.di].

 I was happy that it would allow me to work with it as a service locator as I wanted for backward compatibility in the application.
-In the legacy code, service names vary and look like `error.handler`, while we want to refer to them by using PHP 5.5 class name resolution `ErrorHandler::class`.
+In the legacy code, service names vary and look like `error.handler`, while we want to refer to them by using [PHP 5.5 class name resolution][php.class_resolution] `ErrorHandler::class`.

 {% highlight php %}
 <?php